 In January 2018, all residents across Hawaii received a text message on their mobile phone alerting them of an incoming ballistic missile attack.
 The emergency alert that was broadcasted through an SMS message eventually turned out to be false.
 However, it served as a good example of what SMS broadcast is—which is the practice of sending out a single SMS message to thousands of people (or mobile phones) at the same time using targeted geolocation—and what purposes it can be used for.

-Now this may be confusing for some, as in more than one ways SMS broadcasts resemble SMS marketing both in function and concept.
+Now, this may be confusing for some, as in more than one ways SMS broadcasts resemble SMS marketing both in function and concept.
 Nevertheless, the differences are there.
-Contrary to SMS marketing, SMS broadcasts send text messages to cell phone numbers specific to a certain geolocation.
-Additionally, they allow the collection of mobile phone numbers to which text messages can then be sent to frequently.
+Contrary to SMS marketing, SMS broadcasts send text messages to cell phone numbers specific to certain geolocation.
+Additionally, they allow the collection of mobile phone numbers to which text messages can then be sent frequently.

 Broadcast Text Opportunities